newtonheath/newtonheath.github.io/_posts/2021-04-27-ted-lasso-shortbread.md

 1. Mix ingredients with beaters, adding butter last
 1. Beat on low speed until still slightly crumbly
 1. Press into a greased 9x13 inch pan
-1. Pre slice, and prick with a fork
+1. Pre slice (pizza cutter works well), and prick with a fork
 1. Cook for 35 minutes on middle rack, or until slightly brown
+1. Reslice, and let cool for at least several hours